 The name is that of a mythological figure at Palenque, the mother of Palenque's trio of patron gods (ibid.:161).
 The supernatural Muwaan Mat was born in 3121 BC, seven years before the "zero date" of the Maya Long Count calendar and the beginning of the "current creation" (ibid.:159).
-Some three quarters of a millenium later this mythological figure brings forth the deities known as the Palenque Triad (ibid.:159).
-In 2305 BC, Muwaan Mat accedes with the title "Divine Lord of Matwiil"; this accession is said to have been unaah tal, "the first" (Martin and Grube 2000:159, 161).
+Some three quarters of a millenium later this mythological figure brings forth the deities known as the Palenque Triad, followed by Muwaan Mat acceding with the title "Divine Lord of Matwiil" (ibid.:159).
+This accession is said to have been unaah tal, "the first" (Martin and Grube 2000:161).
 This suggests the possibility that the ancestral deity assumed the throne a second time in AD 612 as a metaphorical regent because Palenque's royal patriline was broken and the most legitimate human claimant to the throne, the future K'inich Janaab Pakal, was but nine years old (ibid.:161).
 Alternatively, the name Muwaan Mat cloaks the identity of a ruler that Palenque would have preferred to forget, such as a puppet installed by Kaan (Martin and Grube 2008:161).